 FOR THE DOUGH

-- In a food processor, pulse together the flour, sugar, and salt.
-Add the cubed butter and pulse until the dough forms pea sized balls.
+In a food processor, pulse to combine the flour, sugar, and salt.
+Add the cubed butter and pulse until the dough resembles wet sand.
 Add ice water a tablespoon at a time while continuing to pulse mixture until it is just combined.

-- Divide dough in half.
+Turn dough out onto a sheet of plastic wrap.
+Divide dough in half.
 Place each half on a sheet of plastic wrap.
-Loosely wrap each ball in plastic wrap and gently press each dough ball into a disk shape.
-Place each disk in the fridge for at least two hours or up to two days.
+Loosely wrap each ball in plastic wrap and gently press each dough ball into a flat oval disk.
+Place each disk in the fridge for at least 30 minutes or up to two days.*

-- Roll the first disk out on your floured counter into a rectangle about 1/8″ thickness and 9″ x 12″ in size.
-If needed, use a pizza cutter or knife to trim the edges.
+Generously flour your counter.
+When ready to assemble the pop tart, remove one disk from the fridge.
+Gently roll the first disk out on your floured counter into a rectangle 9″ x 12″ in size.
+Use a pizza cutter or knife to trim the edges.

 FOR THE ICING